Gender & Sexuality Obsessions

 -

-Relationship-Oriented OCD: Doubts about the authenticity or quality of one's relationship.
+Relationship-Oriented OCD: Doubts about the authenticity or quality of one's relationship, their attraction to their partner, or other sexual preferences.

 -